 Four Oil Cargo Ships arrive

 Immediately after the increase in the prices of petroleum products, 4 ships loaded with petrol arrived at Port Qasim.
-According to port officials, ships loaded with about 250 million liters of petrol have arrived at Port Qasim and the transfer of 37,000 tons of petrol has been completed from one ship.
+According to port officials, ships loaded with about 250 million liters of petrol have arrived at Port Qasim, and the transfer of 37,000 tons of petrol has been completed from one ship.

 Officials say that the process of transferring 50,000 tons of petrol from another ship is underway, while another ship carrying 55,000 tons of petrol will anchor at Port Qasim on March 12.